d0cd/vectre-angr-disasm/README.md

-# vectre-x86-disasm
+# vectre-bil-disasm
-x86 Disassembler producing program definitions for the Vectre++ toolchain.
+Disassembler producing program definitions for the Vectre++ toolchain, using BAP as an intermediate representation.